Blue Eyes (film)

 Blue Eyes (Olhos Azuis) is a 2009 Brazilian drama film directed by José Joffily and starring David Rasche, Irandhir Santos, Cristina Lago, Erica Gimpel, and Frank Grillo.

-Premise
+Plot

 Not satisfied with the retirement and on his last day at the job, a U.S. immigration officer arbitrarily holds Latin American passengers inside a room of a New York airport.
 There he conducts interrogations that takes a surprising and tragic course.